WINTER 100 MILE race

 Runners must carry the following equipment with them at all times and will be disqualified for failing kit checks.
 Inspections will take place before, during, and after the race.

-• Fully charged mobile phone including the numbers for the Race Medic and Race Director which will be available at registration
+• Fully charged smartphone including the numbers for the Race Medic and Race Director which will be available at registration

 • Dry bag (all kit should be carried in one inside your race vest)